EstebanFuentes1302/database-auto-test/README.md

 Data is called by a .csv file in the data folder (as listed in source code)
 ## Execution Batch File

-Bash file that can be called by the Windows Task Scheduler or another alternative.
+Bash file that can be called by the Windows Task Scheduler or another alternative (depending of SO).

 ```bash
   scripts\run_db_test.bat